 A secret service agent, Jennifer Marsh, gets caught in a very personal and deadly cat-and-mouse game with a serial killer who knows that people (being what they are - both curious and drawn to the dark side of things) will log onto an "untraceable" website where he conducts violent and painful murders LIVE on the net.
 The more people who log on and enter the website, the quicker and more violently the victim dies.
 Written by

-The site used by the killer (www.killwithme.com) actually exists.
-It's owned by the movie studio and it's used to promote the movie.
-In it, users are taken to a replica of the FBI computer used by the character Jennifer Marsh.
+The site used by the killer (www.killwithme.com) actually existed.
+It was owned by the movie studio and it was used to promote the movie.
+In it, users were taken to a replica of the FBI computer used by the character Jennifer Marsh.
 Her desktop gets hacked by the killer who provides the visitor with four test he/she must complete to deactivate his site.
+The content has now been removed, and the domain name is available for sale or lease.
 See more »

 The FBI does not have immediate access to firearm ownership records.
 Agent Marsh would have to violate the law in order to gain the information in the manner portrayed in the movie.
 See more »